tantrnH/rojak_scraper/README.md

    - Create a service account and download its JSON key.
    - Share the target spreadsheet with the service account email (this is required even when the script creates the sheet for you).

 3. **Run the scraper**.
 The example below writes to a sheet named `Shopee Rojak Dataset` and stops after processing 30 popular products.
-The command adds the `src/` directory to `PYTHONPATH` so Python can find the package without installing it.
-Use the variant that matches your shell:
+The command adds the `src/` directory to `PYTHONPATH` so Python can find the package without installing it. **If you see the error `PYTHONPATH=src : The term 'PYTHONPATH=src' is not recognized`, it means PowerShell parsed the inline assignment as a command—use one of the Windows-specific variants below.**

    <details>
    <summary><strong>macOS / Linux (bash, zsh, etc.)</strong></summary>